firecmsco/firecms/website/blog/2022-11-20-cms_comparison.md

 * General purpose or web oriented
 * Headless or traditional
-* By the APIs provided (GraphQL, REST, SDKs)
+* By access to data APIs (GraphQL, REST, SDKs)
 * Cloud based or self-hosted

 > We are building this guide to help you pick the right CMS for your project.
 > We will be updating it regularly, so make sure to check back often.
-> If you have any suggestions or want to contribute, please reach out to us.
 >
->
+> One of the motivations for this guide is to help users understand the
+> differences between CMSs.
+Despite creating FireCMS, we are not trying to
+> promote it as the best solution for everyone.
+We are just trying to help
-> **Disclaimer**: I am the founder of FireCMS, a Firebase/Firestore-based CMS,
+> people understand the trade-offs of different solutions.
-> so I will not be making any assessments about the CMS solutions described in
-> the article.
-> We will focus on providing a list of features that each CMS provides, so the
-> reader can pick what's best for them.
+> This is the same thing we say to our users when they ask us for advice on
+> what solution to use.

 ## General purpose or web oriented

 The first thing to consider is whether you need a general purpose CMS or a web-oriented one.
-A general purpose CMS is a tool that can be used to manage content for any kind of project, while a web-oriented CMS is a tool that is designed to manage content for websites and web apps.
+A general purpose CMS is a tool that can be used to manage content for any kind of project (apps, desktop, web), while a web-oriented CMS is a tool that is designed to manage content for websites.

 **Web oriented CMSs** are built with the assumption that the content will be displayed on a website, and they usually provide a **web editor** to edit the